Our use of cookies

 Local Picture

-• This month we have seen a small increase in the Claimant Count which is reflective of the ongoing challenging economic conditions and changes by the Department of Work and pensions introduced in May that are expected to increase the claimant count nationwide.
+• This month we have seen an increase in the Claimant Count which is reflective of the challenging economic conditions that businesses continue to operate in across the country.
+Changes by the Department of Work and Pensions introduced in May 2024 are also expected to increase the claimant count nationwide.

 • We will continue to support our residents into work and ensure that Staffordshire has the strong workforce it needs to grow the economy.

-• Looking at the local data in more detail, following increases in the claimant count since before the start of the year, the number of work-related benefit claimants in Staffordshire increased by 25 this month to a total of 16,415 claimants.
-It is of note that Staffordshire had the second smallest increase this month in the West Midlands, and a far lower increase than seen regionally and nationally.
+• Looking at the local data in more detail, following increases in the claimant count since before the start of the year, the number of work-related benefit claimants in Staffordshire increased by 825 claimants this month to a total of 16,180 claimants.

-• Turning to job vacancies, Staffordshire saw a 1% increase in the number of available job vacancies between September and October to a total of 12,000.
+• Turning to job vacancies, Staffordshire saw a 2% increase in the number of available job vacancies between January and February to a total of 13,000.
 This is lower than the number of work-related benefit claimants.
-Stoke-on-Trent saw a 1% decrease in job vacancies to a total of 4,700 which is significantly lower than the number of claimants.
-Across the region in the last month there was also a 3% increase, and nationally there was no change in the number of job vacancies.
+Stoke-on-Trent saw a negligible decline in job vacancies to a total of 5,000 which is significantly lower than the number of claimants.
+Across the region in the last month there was a 1% increase, and nationally there was a modest 0.1% increase in the number of job vacancies.

-• Considering the top 20 job vacancy occupations in Stoke-on-Trent and Staffordshire, demand for roles in social care continue to remain high with ‘Care Workers and Home Carers’ being the most in demand occupations.
-The following occupations ‘Sales Related,’ ‘Cleaners & Domestics’ and ‘Large Goods Vehicle Drivers’ also have strong demand.
+• Considering the top 20 job vacancy occupations in Staffordshire and Stoke-on-Trent, demand for roles in social care continue to remain high with ‘Care Workers & Home Carers’ being the most in demand occupations.
+The following occupations ‘Cleaners & Domestics,’ ‘Sales Related’ and ‘Teaching Assistants’ also have strong demand.

-• There are clear emerging opportunities for job creation in digital (including online retail and e-commerce) and the green economy (including retrofitting homes to improve energy efficiency, electric cars e.g., Jaguar Land Rover, and hydrogen e.g., JCB).
+• There are clear emerging opportunities for job creation in the digital economy (including online retail and e-commerce) and the green economy (including retrofitting homes to improve energy efficiency, electric cars e.g., Jaguar Land Rover, renewables, and hydrogen e.g., JCB).

 • We will also look to build on our existing strengths including engineering and advanced manufacturing through the adoption of AI, Automation and Machine Learning, construction to achieve Government house building targets and build major new infrastructure projects such as the West Midlands Freight Interchange which will create 8,500 new jobs.
-Also advanced logistics with ecommerce creating continued demand and the recent announcement by Pets At Home in Stafford creating over 750 new jobs.
+Also advanced logistics with ecommerce has continued demand with the announcement by Pets At Home in Stafford creating over 750 new jobs.

 Local Initiatives